b23prodtm/acake2php/README.md

 * __Optional__ Edit
 *
-*     ./app/Config/database.php
+*     ./app/Config/app.template
-*  if you wish to modify the DATABASE_CONFIG class.
+*  if you wish to modify the database connection and email transport.

 * __Optional__ Edit
 *